How to Become a Certified Substance Abuse Counselor in Alabama

 The AAACCB outlines specific requirements for this period of on-the-job training and experience:

-By fulfilling these supervised training and on-the-job experience requirements, you will develop the practical skills and knowledge necessary to effectively provide substance abuse counseling and meet the criteria for both CAC certification and QSAP II recognition.
+By fulfilling these supervised training and on-the-job experience requirements, you’ll develop the practical skills and knowledge necessary to effectively provide substance abuse counseling and meet the criteria for both CAC certification and QSAP II recognition.

 3. Take the Oral and Written Exam to Qualify for CAC Certification